 Reporting exposure to biocides

-When people, animals or the environment are affected by exposure to biocides in Great Britain (GB), it should be reported to the appropriate authorities as soon as possible.
+When people, animals or the environment are affected by exposure to biocides in the UK, it should be reported to the appropriate authorities as soon as possible.

 Information from reported incidents can help HSE identify unforeseen issues and may prompt the reassessment of authorised products to prevent further incidents.
 Any evidence obtained may also be used to enforce the responsible use of these chemicals.